Double Play (film)

-Double Play is a 2017 drama film directed by Ernest Dickerson.
-It is based on Curaçaoan author Frank Martinus Arion's internationally acclaimed Dutch-language novel Dubbelspel.
+Double Play is a 2017 American drama film directed by Ernest Dickerson, based on Curaçaoan author Frank Martinus Arion's Dutch-language novel Dubbelspel.
 The title Double Play refers to a move in dominoes where a player can play a final domino on either end of the snake, earning that team double points.

 Plot

 Ostrik, now a grown man working as a doctor in the Netherlands, returns to his childhood home on the island of Curaçao and recalls his experiences with his family and neighbors there during a time of colonial unrest in the 1970s.
 Each Sunday his father Bubu would play dominoes with his friends while discussing a variety of issues as Ostrik would observe.
 After chasing bus drivers away from an important location for taxi cabs, Bubu becomes the likely choice for president of a newly formed taxi cab union.
 That Sunday the union meeting for the election is scheduled to be held at his house but the drivers witness Bubu experiencing a day-long losing streak at dominoes and they begin to lose confidence in him until he gives a rousing speech about revolution.
 Before he has the opportunity to become president, he gets into a fight with the man his wife is sleeping with and loses his life.
 Ostrik returns years later to confront his father's killer over a game of dominoes.